What’s Hot And What’s Not in the 2019 Toyota Lineup

 Along with the resurrected Supra, the Japanese are also bringing a redesigned Toyota 86, but not for MY 2019.
 Instead, the sports car coupe will most likely make its debut in time for MY 2020.
 Being built on the same 2012 underpinnings, the Toyota 86 (née Scion FR-S) is slowly but steadily beginning to show its age.
 It’s still a sublime-looking car, but excluding the full-size boxy SUVs and trucks, it’s actually one of the most outdated Toyota vehicles around.
 And it’s not getting any younger.

 Before the next-gen brings along more power than the 86 currently delivers, the fastback coupe will, for one last time, roll with either 205 horsepower or 200 horsepower depending on transmission choice.
 The higher output is tied to a traditional 6-speed manual option, while the slightly lower rating comes with a 6-speed auto with paddle shifters.
 A price difference of only $720 means that both entry-level versions can be acquired for a price tag in the $26,000 region.
 This traditional Japanese sports car’s affordability will remain a cornerstone strategy when it comes to the Toyota 86 for the foreseeable future since the upcoming Supra is planning on taking the higher price echelon for itself.
-When it comes to buying a new Toyota or staying away from one, the next-gen 86 is probably worth the wait, making the 2019 Toyota 86 somewhat redundant.
+When it comes to buying a new Toyota or staying away from one, the next-gen 86 is probably worth the wait, making the Toyota 86 for MY 2019 somewhat redundant.

 Categories: List Articles